Laparoscopic spay surgery

 Laparoscopic spay surgery, is slightly different to the conventional open surgical procedure: only the ovaries are removed leaving the uterus (the womb) in place.
 In conventional open surgery, both the ovaries and the uterus are removed.
 However, the conventional procedure has been shown to confer no additional benefit over the laparoscopic technique.

 Laparoscopic equipment is costly to purchase & maintain and requires additional surgical training.
 At Woodcroft Vets, our laparoscopic spay fees are approximately 60-70pounds more than our standard spay fees.
 We believe the advantages outweigh the additional costs involved.
-If your dog is a member of Woodcroft’s Pet Club then we will give a 20% discount off all our early neutering fees, including laparoscopic fees (ask us for more details).

 Dogs must not be in season at the time of surgery.
 As with humans undergoing laparoscopic surgery, there is a very small risk that we may have to convert to an open technique, should technical issues make the laparoscopic technique inappropriate.
 Your dog will still need to have her tummy clipped.
 If your dog weighs more than 12kg and you are considering a laparoscopic spay, please contact any of our branches for more details.
 All of our vets are happy to discuss the benefits of this technique.
 Should you decide to go ahead, the consultant surgeon will examine your dog on the morning of the operation and discuss the procedure with you.